 3. If the e-mail has been forwarded to you, please indicate who you received it from.(Please, indicate if any of the info is not intended to be publicly available on the web.)

-counter/cartographies – lists and links: an essay
+counter/cartographies – an essay

 Cartography: (early 19th Century), from Fr. cartographie, from Gk. khartes layer of papyrus and graphein to write, to draw.